icon HiAR-ICL: High-level Automated Reasoning Paradigm in In-Context Learning via MCTS

 Main Results

-As shown in Table 1, we evaluate the effectiveness of HiARICL across four mainstream reasoning benchmarks.
+As shown in Table 1, we evaluate the effectiveness of HiARICL across six mainstream reasoning benchmarks.
 We provide comprehensive comparisons between HiAR-ICL and ICL methods.
-We have two key findings:
+We have three key findings:

-1. HiAR-ICL consistently performs better than traditional ICL methods across all tasks.
-For example, Llama3-8B's accuracy on the MATH benchmark improved from 17.8% (few-shot CoT) to 43.2% with HiAR-ICL, representing a substantial performance enhancement of 2.4 times.
+1. HiAR-ICL consistently outperforms traditional ICL methods across models.
+For example, Llama3-8B-Instruct's accuracy on MATH improved from 17.8% (few-shot CoT) to 46.6% (HiAR-ICL), a 2.6x improvement.
+Similarly, on AMC, performance increased from 7.5% (few-shot CoT) to 30% (HiAR-ICL), demonstrating the substantial potential of our approach.

 environment infrastructure